oitofelix/qdot-8086/index.md

 __QDot 8086__ is a mid-level programming language targeting the original IBM-PC architecture written as a set of macros for [NASM](http://www.nasm.us/) --- _the Netwide Assembler_.
-The idea behind it is to make it easy to write fast, correct and maintainable code in a language almost as expressive as _C_ but without giving up all control Assembly language grants to programmers.
-For that end NASM's powerful preprocessing and assembling capabilities are used to achieve a machinery that very closely resembles a compiler.
-In its elegant and homogeneous stack-based implementation, _QDot_ allows the programmer to write code easy to read, write and change by abstracting low-level details and standardizing interfaces, therefore, preventing errors and speeding up development.
-It features support to functions with an arbitrary number of parameters and multiple return values, global and function-local variables, loop and conditional flow-control constructs, evaluation of arbitrarily complex expressions, and symbol importing.  _QDot_ has also a companion standard library that is fully BIOS-based and provides a versatile metamorphic boot-loader, that makes it simple to build a binary that is simultaneously a valid DOS executable and a bootable image --- a property known as _run-within-OS-or-bootstrap-itself-without-OS_.
+The idea behind it is to make it easy to write small, fast, correct and maintainable code in a language almost as expressive as _C_ but without giving up all control Assembly language grants to programmers.
+It features support to functions of an arbitrary number of parameters and multiple return values, global and function-local variables, loop and conditional flow-control constructs, evaluation of arbitrarily complex stack-based expressions, symbol importing and primitive debugging.
+In order to accomplish this, NASM's powerful preprocessing and assembling capabilities are used to achieve a machinery that very closely resembles a compiler.  _QDot_ has also a companion standard library that is fully BIOS-based, thus OS-independent, which provides array processing, keyboard, video, disk and speaker I/O, timing, low-level debugging, math functions, user interface procedures and last but not least a versatile metamorphic boot-loader, that makes it simple to build a binary that is simultaneously a valid DOS executable and a bootable image --- a property known as _run-within-OS-or-bootstrap-itself-without-OS_.
 There are already a couple of programs implemented in _QDot_ as a proof of concept:
-[Terminal Matrix 8086](/terminal-matrix-8086) and [DeciMatrix](/decimatrix-8086).  _QDot_ currently supports only the tiny memory model (`.COM` binaries --- whose code, data and stack fit all within a 64kb segment's boundaries).
+[Terminal Matrix 8086](/terminal-matrix-8086) and [DeciMatrix](/decimatrix-8086).  _QDot_ currently supports only the tiny memory model (`.COM` binaries --- whose code, data and stack fit all within 64kb segment boundaries).

 ### Download